What the Agent Does

 Security Model

 The agent operates under your permissions.
-When the worker processes your message:
+When the worker processes your message:- It obtains a token scoped to your user identity and tenant

 - All knowledge base access goes through the API’s authorization layer